AdobeDocs/pass.en/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/rest-api-v2-faqs.md

 For more information, refer to the [Retrieve configuration](/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/apis/configuration-apis/rest-api-v2-configuration-apis-retrieve-configuration-for-specific-service-provider.md) documentation.

+#### 4. Is the configuration specific to a service provider, platform, or user? {#configuration-phase-faq4}

+The configuration is specific to a [service provider](rest-api-v2-glossary.md#service-provider).

+The configuration is specific to a platform type.

+The configuration is not specific to a user.

+For client applications using a server-to-server architecture, it is recommended to cache the configuration response (e.g., with a 2-minute TTL) for each platform type in server-side memory storage.
+This reduces unnecessary requests for each user and improves overall user experience.

-#### 4. Should the client application cache the configuration response information in a persistent storage? {#configuration-phase-faq4}
+#### 5. Should the client application cache the configuration response information in a persistent storage? {#configuration-phase-faq5}

+>[!IMPORTANT]
+>
+> For client applications using a server-to-server architecture, it is recommended to cache the configuration response (e.g., with a 2-minute TTL) for each platform type in server-side memory storage.
+This reduces unnecessary requests for each user and improves overall user experience.

 The client application must retrieve the configuration only when the user needs to select their MVPD to authenticate or re-authenticate.